MicrosoftDocs/Viva/Viva/learning/configure-opensesame-content-source.md

 >You'll need to have admin permissions in Microsoft 365 to complete these steps.

 1. Log in to your [Microsoft 365 admin center](https://admin.microsoft.com).
 2. Navigate to **Settings**, then **Org settings**.
-Select Viva Learning, and enable Go1 in the panel.
+Select Viva Learning, and enable OpenSesame in the panel.
-3. Fill in the configuration details that you retrieved from your Go1 portal.
+3. Fill in the OpenSesame Customer Integration ID you got from your OpenSesame Customer Success Manager or Implementation Specialist.
-4. Select **Save** to activate Go1 content in Viva Learning.
+4. Select **Save** to activate OpenSesame content in Viva Learning.
 It may take up to 24 hours for the content to display in the Viva Learning app.